Gozala/transducers/Readme.md

 path.

-The core difference from both of the libraries is in the way transducers are composed or applied to input.
+The core difference from both of the libraries is in the way transducers are composed & applied to input.
 In that regard it actually has more in common with [fab.js][] than transducers.